tanushka-jha23/keep/makefile_exegesis.md

 ### How to compile using Makefile?

-Here, for compilation you don't need to write that big command instead you can compile by just writing `make main`in your terminal.
+For compilation you don't need to write that big command instead you can compile by just writing `make main`in your terminal.
 You'll see the order something like this.
 ```
     gcc main.c -o main.o -c